NB-Blitz/Modules/Archive/2021-RaspberryPi/README.md

-# Raspberry Pi
+# 2021 - Raspberry Pi
-Code run on a raspberry pi.
-This code is intended for use in the First Robotics Competition.
+Code run on a Raspberry Pi.
+This code is intended for use in the First Robotics Competition during the 2021 Infinite Recharge At Home season.

 ## Pi Setup
 ### Install Raspbian